cocolico14/Shelf-Assigning-Problem/README.md

   HillClimbing Class:

-  - start from init state and find a state with higher heruistic (may stuck in local maxima)
+  - start from initial state and find a state with higher heruistic (may stuck in local maxima)

 <img src="./assets/2-Compare%20Results.png" width="750" align="middle">